This coming Sunday marks Juneteenth, the most popular annual celebration of the end of slavery in the United States many people have never heard of.

 The next year, freed slaves in Texas started celebrating “Jubilee Day'' under the Ashton Villa balcony with barbeque, foot races, horse races, baseball games, spiritual music, and homemade fireworks.
 They’d cut holes in trees, fill the holes with gunpowder, and set it on fire.
 But it wasn’t just a celebration - it was a civic gathering.
 Politicians would deliver stump speeches, and activists would encourage Black Americans to register to vote.

-By the early 1900s “Jubilee Day” had become Juneteenth and spread to other states, including Oklahoma, southwest Arkansas, and parts of Louisiana.
+By the early 1900s “Jubilee Day” (also known as “Freedom Day”) had become Juneteenth, a portmanteau of the date.
+It also spread to other states, including Oklahoma, southwest Arkansas, and parts of Louisiana.

 Around the same time, between 1882 and 1968, Texas had the third-highest number of lynchings in the US.